fortierq/fortierq.github.io/_posts/2021-05-09-python-import.md

 Package: src.a
 ~~~

-**Note**: to go up several directories in relative imports, use additional dots: `from ..c import d` goes 2 directories up, for example.
+**Note**: to go up several directories in relative imports, use additional dots: `from ...c import d` would go 2 directories up, for example.
 {:  .notice}

 ## 2nd solution: run as a module